billm/moria-ops/README.md

 ## 🤝 Thanks

 Big shout out to all the contributors, sponsors and everyone else who has helped on this project.

+Thank you to https://github.com/PrymalInstynct/k8s-cluster for the Jellyfin and GPU configurations